Central Mountain 5, Milton 0

-MILTON — Central Mountain took care of business by winning all three singles games to clinch the HAC-I match.
+MILTON — Central Mountain didn't drop a set in the singles matches in the victory.

-The Black Panthers forced the third and decisive sets in both doubles games, including a Supertiebreaker in the first game as Gaven Russell and Keagan Gill came up short against Nate Brinker and Jackson Proctor.
+The Black Panthers forced the third and decisive sets in both doubles matches, but dropped both matches.

 Central Mountain 5, Milton 0